 Dr. Moleski: All physicians, no matter what specialty, should be on the lookout for celiac disease.
 It can present with gastrointestinal symptoms such as diarrhea, bloating or weight loss.
-However, only about one-quarter of patients present with these classic malabsorptive-type symptoms.
+However, only about one-quarter of patients present with these classic malabsorptive type of symptoms.

 Many patients present with only one symptom, and a quarter of patients might have no gastrointestinal symptoms and only extra-intestinal symptoms such as anemia, osteopenia, chronic fatigue or arthralgia (joint pain).
 I think it would be appropriate to consider testing for celiac disease in patients with any of these symptoms and/or a family history of celiac disease.